MSc Polymers for Advanced Technologies

 |After your degree||

-For this course, we usually ask for a 2:1 BSc honours degree in chemistry, chemical physics, chemical engineering, materials or a related subject.
+For this course, we usually ask for an upper second class (2:1) BSc honours degree, or equivalent, in chemistry, chemical physics, chemical engineering, materials or a related subject.
 We can also accept qualifications from other countries.
 You can find out which qualifications we accept from your country on the University's webpages for international students.